Qt Quick Ultralite Performance Logging

 Note: Since Qt for MCUs 2.6 the shipped Qt Quick Ultralite Core and Platform libraries are built with

 QUL_ENABLE_HARDWARE_PERFORMANCE_LOGGING enabled by default.
 While useful to profile your application, performance metrics collection adds an unwanted overhead for production ready applications.
 To remove it, rebuild the Qt Quick Ultralite libraries with

 These steps are explained in detail below.

-To enable the Qt Quick Ultralite performance logging feature, the Qt Quick Ultralite Core library must be rebuilt with the CMake option,
+To enable the Qt Quick Ultralite performance logging feature, rebuild the Qt Quick Ultralite Core library with the

 If the performance logging is enabled, you can display the metrics directly in the UI using the QulPerf QML type.

 Note: It's not sufficient to specify these options when building your application.
 The Qt Quick Ultralite libraries have to be built from sources as described in the Building Qt Quick Ultralite from sources page.